MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 **Roman Urdu retrieval gap**

 The embedding model (`all-MiniLM-L6-v2`) is trained primarily on English text.
-When a user asks a question in Roman Urdu, the query embedding may not match the English document chunks as accurately as an English query would.
-The LLM can still generate a Roman Urdu response, but retrieval precision is lower for Roman Urdu inputs.
+Retrieval precision is lower for Roman Urdu inputs than for English ones, though the LLM still generates accurate Roman Urdu responses.

+**Voice input requires HTTPS**

+The `MediaRecorder` API requires a secure context.
+It works on the live Vercel deployment but not on plain `localhost`.
+Use `127.0.0.1` locally if you need to test voice input during development.

 **Knowledge base freshness**

 Government policies change.
-Fees, eligibility thresholds, and processes are updated periodically.
 The current knowledge base reflects information as of early 2026.
 There is no automated mechanism to detect when source documents change.

 **Geographic coverage**

-The current knowledge base is primarily focused on Punjab and ICT (Islamabad).
+The knowledge base is primarily focused on Punjab and ICT (Islamabad).
 Citizens from Sindh, KP, and Balochistan will find less relevant information for province-specific services.

 **No conversation memory**

 Each query is processed independently.
 The chatbot does not remember previous turns in a conversation.
-If a user asks a follow-up question that depends on a previous answer, it will not be handled correctly.

 **Groq free tier limits**

-The Groq free tier allows 100,000 tokens per day on LLaMA 3.3 70B.
-For development and testing, switching to `llama-3.1-8b-instant` (1M tokens/day free) preserves the daily budget.
-The production backend uses 70B.
+The free tier allows 100,000 tokens per day on LLaMA 3.3 70B.
+For development, switching to `llama-3.1-8b-instant` (1M tokens/day free) preserves the daily budget.

 **Railway free tier cold starts**

-The Railway free tier may spin down the backend after a period of inactivity.
-The first request after a cold start may take 10 to 15 seconds while the server loads the embedding model and ChromaDB into memory.
+The Railway free tier may spin down the backend after inactivity.
+The first request after a cold start may take 10 to 15 seconds.

 ---